Matt-Gallery/viciniti-front-end/PROPOSAL.md

 ## Application Description

-The purpose of the application is to make the delivery of products and services to consumers more efficient by generating orders/reservations that are grouped closely toghther.
-We do this by pushing disount options to users based on their proximity to existing orders/reservations with a given service/product provider.
+The purpose of the application is to make the delivery of products and services to consumers more efficient by generating orders/appointments that are grouped closely toghther geographically.
+We do this by pushing disount options to users based on their proximity to existing orders/appointments with a given service/product provider.
 This allows the providers to generate more business while reducing delivery costs and it allows users to get better pricing.

 ## User Stories

 ### MVP Goals

+#### For Users
-- **Create Account**
+- **Create User Account**
-    - As a user, I want to be able to create an account, so that I can save all my wardrobe items and preferences.
+    - As a User, I want to be able to create an account, so that I can save my preferences and personal information.
-- **Log In**
+- **User Log In**
-    -As a user, I want to be able to log in to my account, so that I can save my wardrobe items and preferences and get outfit recommendations.
+    -As a user, I want to be able to log in to my account, so that I can manage my account and make and manage appointments.
-- **View Account Details**
+- **View User Profile Details**
-    - As a user, I want to be able to view my account details, so that I can know that my account information is accurate.
+    - As a User, I want to be able to view my account details, so that I can know that my account information is accurate.
     - This page can be the same as the create account page, but the fields will be populated with the users saved information and they can edit and resave each field.
-- **Edit Account Details**
+- **Edit User Profile Details**
-    - As a user, I want to be able to edit my account details, so that I can update any details if they change or fix any errors.
+    - As a User, I want to be able to edit my account details, so that I can update any details if they change or fix any errors.
-- **Delete Account**
+- **Delete User Account**
-    - As a user, I want to be able to delete my account, so that I can protect my data and reduce spam communications if I choose to no longer use this application.
+    - As a User, I want to be able to delete my account, so that I can protect my data and reduce spam communications if I choose to no longer use this application.
     - This feature will be included on the edit account page, it just adds a delete button.
+- **Search Available Appointments**
+    - As a User, I want to be able to view options for different appointments I can make by filtering a calendar for different types of services
+- **View Appointment Details & Confirm Appointment**
+    - As a User, I want to be able to view the details of a particular appointment and confirm the appoinment booking.
+- **View & Cancel Appointments**
+    - As a User, I want to be able to view a list of my appoinment bookings and cancel any appointments from the list.
+- **Change Appointments**
+    - As a User, I want to be able to change an existing appointment by being taken to the appoinment search calendar filtered for the Service Provider for my existing appointment and when I select and confirm a new appointment my old one is cancelled.
+- **Get Discounts**
+    - As a User, I want to get discounts on the services I book based on other users within a certain radius booking services with the same Service Provdier.

+ #### For Service Providers
-- **Create New Wardrobe Items**
+- **Create Service Provider Account**
+    - As a Service Provider, I want to be able to create an account, so that I can save my preferences and service offering information.
+- **Service Provider Log In**
+    -As a Service Provider, I want to be able to log in to my account, so that I can manage my account, service offereings and appointments.
+- **View Service Provider Profile Details**
-    - As a user, I want to be able to add items to my wardrobe and assign each item a rating so that those items are included in my outfit recommendations.
+    - As a Service Provider, I want to be able to view my account details, so that I can know that my account information is accurate.
-    - Each wardrobe item should include basic parameters for the weather conditions in which that item should be worn.
-- **Update/Delete Wardrobe Items**
+    - This page can be the same as the create account page, but the fields will be populated with the users saved information and they can edit and resave each field.
+- **Edit Service Provider Profile Details**
+    - As a Service Provider, I want to be able to edit my account details, so that I can update any details if they change or fix any errors.
+- **Delete Service Provider Account**
-    - As a user, I want to be able to update or delete any of the items saved in my wardrobe so that the items in my wardrobe are accurate.
+    - As a Service Provider, I want to be able to delete my account, so that I can protect my data and reduce spam communications if I choose to no longer use this application.
+    - This feature will be included on the edit account page, it just adds a delete button.
+- **View, Add, Edit & Delete Service Offerings**
+    - As a Service Provider, I want to be able to view the list of services I'm offering and add or remove services and update the service pricing and time
+- **View & Edit Discount Parameters**
+    - As a Service Provider, I want to be able to enter and edit the parameters for the discounts I offer on my services based on distance .
 - **View Outfit Recommendations**
     - As a user, I want to receive recommendations for outfits to wear based on the items saved in my wardrobe and the weather forecast.
 - **Cycle Wardrobe Item Recommendations**